Mike Tyson: Personal life

+Marriages and children

 Tyson resides in Seven Hills, Nevada.
 He has been married three times, and has seven children, one deceased, with three women; in addition to his biological children, Tyson includes his second wife's oldest daughter as one of his own.

-His first marriage was to actress Robin Givens from February 7, 1988, to February 14, 1989.
+Tyson married actress Robin Givens on February 7, 1988, at Holy Angels Catholic Church during a traditional ceremony in Chicago.
 Givens was known at the time for her role on the sitcom Head of the Class.
 Tyson's marriage to Givens was especially tumultuous, with allegations of violence, spousal abuse, and mental instability on Tyson's part.

-Matters came to a head when Tyson and Givens gave a joint interview with Barbara Walters on the ABC TV newsmagazine show 20/20 in September 1988, in which Givens described life with Tyson as "torture, pure hell, worse than anything I could possibly imagine."
+Matters came to a head when Tyson and Givens gave a joint interview with Barbara Walters on the ABC TV news magazine show 20/20 in September 1988, in which Givens described life with Tyson as "torture, pure hell, worse than anything I could possibly imagine."
 Givens also described Tyson as "manic depressive" – which was later confirmed by doctors – on national television while Tyson looked on with an intent and calm expression.
-A month later, Givens announced that she was seeking a divorce from the allegedly abusive Tyson.
+A month later, Givens announced that she was seeking a divorce from the allegedly abusive Tyson, with the two officially separating on February 14, 1989.

 According to the book Fire and Fear: The Inside Story of Mike Tyson, Tyson admitted that he punched Givens and stated, "that was the best punch I've ever thrown in my entire life."
-Tyson claimed that book was "filled with inaccuracies."
-They had no children but she reported having had a miscarriage; Tyson claimed that she was never pregnant and only used that to get him to marry her.
+Tyson claimed that the book was "filled with inaccuracies."
+Tyson and Givens had no children, but she reported having had a miscarriage; Tyson claimed that she was never pregnant and only used that to get him to marry her.
 During their marriage, the couple lived in a mansion in Bernardsville, New Jersey.